Braqzen/prod-template/README.md

 ## Development

 - **justfile**: Contains various commands to manage the repo
-- **Dockerfile**: Multi-stage build compiling both RPC and Worker binaries into a single image
+- **Dockerfile**: Multi-stage build compiling the RPC, Worker and Spammer binaries into a single image
 - **docker-compose.yml**: Defines all services for local use
 - **grafana**: Various files for observability configuration and dashboards